Neglect october domestic violence awareness month

 - mental health problems, including depression, anxiety and suicidal thoughts

 I went on to develop serious mental health issues.
 I developed social anxiety from a young age.
 My first suicide attempt was at 12 years old

 - eating disorders

 I became obsessed with my weight.
 I couldn’t deal with my weight issues and I started taking diet tablets at the age of 15 years old.
 I abused cocaine and mandrax and ecstasy -any drug to stop me from thinking about food.
 I used to demand my mother take me to doctors to prescribe diet pills for me even though I was thin.
 I had huge problems and I eventually developed Chromic anorexia.
 I was sectioned twice in the U.K. In 2007 I develop Bradycardia.
 My BMI was 14.
 My weight was 39 kilograms.
 I wanted to die.

 I don’t know why I felt the need to cut my legs in my Nan’s kitchen when I was 12/13.
 I didn’t know how else to express myself.
 When I lost my virginity to a guy who had left his ex and promised to date me and be with me.
 The next night his ex, myself and him herein his car and he chose his ex over me.
 I flipped.
 I couldn’t deal with the pain, the headache and I cut myself with a bottle neck and became uncontrollable.

 - problems forming healthy relationships.

 If you want to help some one who is being abused in all its forms or to help some one who is self harming.

-Posted on 2020-10-05, in SELF HELP FOR SANITY, THIS IS LIFE and tagged addiction, Beliefs, Children, Domestic violence, Domestic violence, Domestic violence Awareness Month, emotional intelligence, Emotions, family, Human rights, Mental health Anti Stigma, mental health support, neglect.
+Posted on 2020-10-05, in MY WORLD, SELF HELP FOR SANITY and tagged addiction, Beliefs, Children, Domestic violence, Domestic violence, Domestic violence Awareness Month, emotional intelligence, Emotions, family, Human rights, Mental health Anti Stigma, mental health support, neglect.
 Bookmark the permalink.
 Leave a comment.